-- □ Who is my supervisor and who are my team members? - □ What tools and software are required?
-How does my team communicate? - □ What accounts need to be set up (email, servers, etc.)? - □ What is the important contact information I will need? - □ What are some smaller projects I can work on (small wins)? - □ What is my first assignment and what are the expectations for it? - □ Is there any required reading for my position?

-Building confidence and great first impressions should be the takeaway from day one.
-You want your new hires to be excited about coming back to work the next day.

-HIRING MANAGER: TASKS TO DO ON A NEW HIRE'S FIRST DAY

-- □ Introduce your new hire to your team members in-person and to the company via email and/or company messagingsoftware. - □ Worksite tour including break rooms, restrooms, meeting rooms, emergency exits, copy/business center, supply room, etc. - Provide a welcome packet - □ Make sure your new hire's computer station is up and running.
-Check whether the IT team has: - □ Set up new hire's accounts (e.g. email) - □ Installed software and applications, including anti-virus systems - □ Shared necessary manuals - □ Run a role-specific training.
-Train new hires on: - □ Their main responsibilities
+Who is my supervisor and who are my team members?
+What tools and software are required?
+How does my team communicate?
+What accounts need to be set up (email, servers, etc.)?
+What are the important contact information I will need?
+What are some smaller projects I can work on (small wins)?
+What is my first assignment and what are the expectations for it?
+Is there any required reading for my position? ling confidence and great first impressions should be the takeaway from day one.
+You want your new to be excited about coming back to work the next day.
+HIRI ING MANAGER: TASKS TO DO ON A NEW HIRE'S FIRST DAY Introduce your new hire to your team members in-person and to the company via email and/or company messaging software.
+Work site tour including break rooms, restrooms, meeting rooms, emergency exits, copy/business center, supply room, etc. Provide welcome packet Make sure your new hire's computer station is up and running.
+Check whether the IT team has: ☐ Set up new hire's accounts (e.g. email) ☐ Installed software and applications, including anti-virus systems ☐ Shared necessary manuals Run a role-specific training.
+Train new hires on: ☐ Their main responsibilities